jojobear13/shinpokered/README.md

   - Item evolutions having a level requirement is now supported
   - DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
   - Status Screen now prints types from party struct data instead of species header
+  - The menu for field moves can now support up to five field moves for developer purposes.

 - PokeDex Area enhancements
   - The AREA function of the PokeDex now takes the Super Rod into account
   - It will also notify you if the Pokemon you are referencing is available on the currently loaded map